Heena Gavit

-Dr. Heena Gavit is an Indian Bharatiya Janata Party politician from Maharashtra.
-She is a member of the 17th Lok Sabha (lower house of the Indian Parliament) from the Nandurbar constituency.She is a National Spokesperson of the BJP.
+Heena Gavit (born 28 June 1987) is an Indian Bharatiya Janata Party politician from Maharashtra.
+She was a member of the Lok Sabha from 2014 to 2024, representing the Nandurbar constituency.
+She is a National Spokesperson of the BJP.

 Professional career

-Dr. Heena Gavit is the daughter of Dr Vijaykumar Gavit, a Bharatiya Janata Party & Ex-Nationalist Congress Party (NCP) MLA from the Nandurbar Assembly constituency.
+Heena Gavit is the daughter of Vijaykumar Gavit, a Bharatiya Janata Party & Ex-Nationalist Congress Party (NCP) MLA from the Nandurbar Assembly constituency.
 She is a doctor by profession.

 Political career

 In the 2014 Lok Sabha elections, she defeated Manikrao Hodlya Gavit, a nine-time MP from Nandurbar.
 Manikrao's Indian National Congress held the seat since 1981.
 Heena's victory of margin was 106905 votes.

 Along with Raksha Khadse, she became the youngest MP in the 16th Lok Sabha.

+During 2024 Indian General Elections, She was defeated by Adv.
+Goval Padvi of Indian National Congress by 1,59,120 votes.

 Controversy

 On 5 August 2018, the protesters who were observing a dharna outside the Dhule Collector's office for the past 16 days attacked Heena Gavit's car.